Biological Engineering (MEng, MASc, PhD)

 Possession of a baccalaureate degree or its academic equivalent from an academic institution recognized by Dalhousie University, in which the language of instruction is English, or four years of full-time post-secondary instruction at a university where English is the primary language of instruction and in a country where English is the principal language; otherwise, a satisfactory score on an approved English language examination is required.
 The Program requirement for the TOEFL is 580.

-- The MEng degree requires 7 courses and a project.
+- The MEng degree requires 9 courses.

 - The MASc degree requires 4 courses and a research thesis.

 - The PhD Degree requires 4 courses if a candidate already has a research Master’s degree; otherwise, it requires 8 courses.
 An original research thesis is also required.

 - MEng - typical time to complete is 2 years

 - MASc - typical time to complete is 2 years

 - PhD - typical time to complete is 3-4 years

 The Biological Engineering program has focused researchi n Environmental Engineering and Biosystems Engineering.
 Research projects therefore encompass both specific environmental concerns and the sustainable utilization of natural resources.